rocky-linux/sig-core-toolkit/README.md

 Release Engineering toolkit for repeatable operations or functionality testing.

 Currently mirrored at our [github](https://github.com/rocky-linux), and the [RESF Git Service](https://git.resf.org).
-Changes will typically occur at GitHub.
+Changes will typically occur at the RESF Git Service.

 What does this have?
 --------------------